Cutleast/SSE-Auto-Translator/README.md

    `python app.py`

 ### 3. Compile and build executable

-1. Follow the steps on this page [Nuitka.net](https://nuitka.net/doc/user-manual.html#usage) to install a C Compiler
-2. Run `build.bat` with activated virtual environment from the root folder of this repo.
+1. Run `build.bat` with activated virtual environment from the root folder of this repo.
-3. The executable and all dependencies are built in the main.dist-Folder.
+2. The executable and all dependencies are built in the main.dist-Folder.

 # Credits